• Skip to primary navigation

 Finally, make a slurry to thicken the sauce.
 Do this by stirring the gluten free flour into the water until dissolved and then stirring the slurry into the sauce until it thickens.

 Now toss your cooked chicken and broccoli back in with all their juices.
-Give it a good stir until well combined, coated with all the sauce.
-Add salt to taste.
+Then give it a good stir until well combined, coated with all the sauce.
+Finally, add salt to taste.
 And your fast and easy dinner is ready to serve.

 Pro tips and recipe note